Rehnyk/shopping-list-project/README.md

 2. **Lists Page:**
     - Allows the creation of new lists, displays all active lists, and provides the option to deactivate lists.
-Clicking on a list name takes the user to the individual list page.
+Clicking on a list name takes user to the individual list page.
 Includes a navigational link to the main page.

 3. **Individual List Page:**